bartucank/C-Programming---Stack-/README.md

 # Stack - Linked List
-Stack Operations like Push, Pop and Print
+Some stack Operations like Push, pop and print.